-Strawberry Pear Spring Torte is a stunningly beautiful three layer cake that looks like it came from a bakery.
-But thanks to a ton of shortcuts, it's fairly simple to make.
-This strawberry cake delivers a wonderfully sweet, creamy taste with each scrumptious bite.
-Each layer is enveloped in cream and delicious berry flavor, and makes you forget that you're actually eating a box cake dessert!
+Strawberry Pear Spring Torte is a stunningly beautiful three layer cake that looks like it came from a bakery, but thanks to a ton of shortcuts, it's fairly simple to make.

 But the best part by far is the top of the cake, where fresh strawberries, along with more canned pears and whipped cream are plentiful, giving this three layer strawberry cake a spectacular presentation.